Academic Support Services

 Learning Commons at Glickman Library (2nd Floor) and Gorham Library offer research and writing help, learning assistance, group study rooms and computers and technology support.
 Similar services are offered at the Lewiston-Auburn Library Information Commons.
 Find out more at http://usm.maine.edu/learningcommons.

-- Circulation (Laptop and Kindle check out)
+- Circulation (Including laptop and headphones check out)

 - Interlibrary Loan (ILLiad)